Army of Thieves: Plot

 Sebastian Schlencht-Wöhnert has a mundane life as a bank teller in Potsdam, Germany.
-A zombie outbreak in Nevada dominates international news, giving him nightmares about zombies.
+A zombie outbreak in Nevada dominates international news, giving him nightmares about them.
 He also produces YouTube videos about safecracking that receive no attention until a mysterious figure comments on his most recent, inviting him to an underground safecracking competition.
 Sebastian wins the contest and is introduced to Gwendoline Starr, a skilled jewel thief who had commented upon his YouTube video.

-Gwendoline recruits Sebastian into a heist crew consisting of herself, expert hacker Korina Dominguez, getaway driver Rolph and gunman Brad Cage to break into three banks that have the three safes created by legendary locksmith Hans Wagner, which currently belongs to billionaire Bly Tanaka.
+Gwendoline recruits Sebastian into a heist crew consisting of herself, expert hacker Korina Dominguez, getaway driver Rolph and gunman Brad Cage to break into three banks that have the legendary safes created by legendary locksmith Hans Wagner, which currently belongs to billionaire Bly Tanaka.
 The safes will be decommissioned in less than a week, so time is running out for someone to break into them.

 Sebastian, a theoretical expert on Wagner's work and safecracking but with no practical experience, is convinced by Gwendoline to join them for the challenge of breaking into a Wagner safe.
 Together, the crew successfully undertake their heist of the first safe in Paris, escaping with only a fraction of the money that is actually in it.
-Gwendoline justifies this as the challenge and reputation being better than any major monetary gain.
+Gwendoline justifies this, as the challenge and reputation far outweigh any major monetary gain.

-As the crew celebrates after the Paris heist, Sebastian develops feelings for Gwendoline, drawing jealousy from Brad, her boyfriend since their teenage years, learning his real name was Alexis.
+As the crew celebrates after the Paris heist, Sebastian develops feelings for Gwendoline, drawing jealousy from Brad, her boyfriend since their teens, learning his real name was Alexis.
 The crew travels to Prague, the location of the second safe, and are followed by Delacroix, an obsessive Interpol agent leading a unit that has been trying to capture Gwendoline and the crew for years after Brad shot him during a theft.

 Sebastian and Gwendoline enter the bank but are soon identified by security, forcing Brad to create a distraction with a pretend robbery.
 Sebastian cracks the second safe, leaving with Gwendoline and another haul of money as Delacroix and his team race to the bank to stop them.
 Brad is shot in the shoulder by a security guard and narrowly escapes the bank, ahead of Sebastian and Gwendoline.
-Brad deliberately leaves Sebastian behind as the team flees, forcing him to shake off the pursuing police alone.
+Brad then deliberately leaves Sebastian behind as the team flees, forcing him to shake off the pursuing police alone.